 Video conferencing and broadcasting

-Please note that internal meetings or University hosted events should only use approved services (Zoom is not supported by the University).
+Note: Internal meetings or University hosted events should only use approved services (Zoom is not supported by the University).

-- is the preferred choice for all internal and external meetings
+Microsoft Teams is the preferred choice for all internal and external meetings.

-- can host up to 250 people (currently 350 until September 2020) (including presenters) and that can include anyone from inside or outside the University
+- Host up to 350 people (including presenters) and can include anyone from inside or outside the University

-- can be shared via a web link to allow anyone to join, and there are options you can set to help keep the event on track
+- Can be shared via a web link to allow anyone to join

-Guidance for setting up a Teams Meeting (log in required)
+Guidance for setting up a Microsoft Teams meeting (SharePoint login required)

 Microsoft Live Events

-- is a streamed broadcast that can reach many thousands of people.
-It is hosted within Microsoft 365 and brings presenters together in a shared space.
+- Is a streamed broadcast service that can reach thousands of people.
+It is hosted within Microsoft 365 and brings presenters together in a shared space

-- requires support to schedule, as the number of concurrent streams is limited, and assistance is needed with producing.
+- Requires support to schedule an event, as the number of concurrent streams is limited, and assistance is needed with producing

 StarLeaf video conferencing suites